-This report has been developed on the basis of procedures set out in Environmental Management Act, 2005 and Environmental Impact Assessment and Audit Regulations No.349 of 2005, related to data collection and review and stakeholders consultation.
+This report has been developed on the basis of procedures set out in the Tanzanian Environmental Management Act, 2005 and Environmental Impact Assessment and Audit Regulations No.349 of 2005, including the following components.

 - Screening and Scoping The project has been screened as mandatorily requiring EIA.
 Scoping has been carried out to identify issues and impacts that are likely to be important and their terms of reference have been established for EIA. - Baseline Conditions The report has been developed on the basis of available information.
 A review of the current baseline status of the project area and subsequent updating of the anticipated impacts, mitigation measures as well as the environmental management plan is the main focus of this assignment as such as to prepare an ESIA Study Report.
 In addition to physical environmental assessment, consultation meetings were undertaken by the consultant with a view to appreciating the design concepts, project components and implementation schedule as well as associated experiences.